 And this is the characteristic equation.
 This is formally solved via the quadratic formula, but we would typically factor it or complete the square.
 For each λ , we must go back and solve Equation (1) to find v.
-As a shortcut, the eigenvector can be written down directly (as long as the equation is not 0 = 0)
+For example, if we have the line on the left, the eigenvector can be written down directly (as long as the equation is not 0 = 0)